Concretion: Septarian concretions

-One model for the formation of septarian concretions in the Staffin Shales suggests that the concretions started as remirigid masses of flocculated clay.
+One model for the formation of septarian concretions in the Staffin Shales suggests that the concretions started as semirigid masses of flocculated clay.
 The individual colloidal clay particles were bound by extracellular polymeric substances or EPS produced by colonizing bacteria.
 The decay of these substances, together with syneresis of the host mud, produced stresses that fractured the interiors of the concretions while still at shallow burial depth.
 This was possible only with the bacterial colonization and the right sedimentation rate.
 Additional fractures formed during subsequent episodes of shallow burial (during the Cretaceous) or uplift (during the Paleogene).
 Water derived from rain and snow (meteoric water) later infiltrated the beds and deposited ferroan calcite in the cracks.

 Septarian concretions often record a complex history of formation that provides geologists with information on early diagenesis, the initial stages of the formation of sedimentary rock from unconsolidated sediments.
 Most concretions appear to have formed at depths of burial where sulfate-reducing microorganisms are active.
 This corresponds to burial depths of 15 to 150 m, and is characterized by generation of carbon dioxide, increased alkalinity and precipitation of calcium carbonate.
 However, there is some evidence that formation continues well into the methanogenic zone beneath the sulfate reduction zone.

 A spectacular example of boulder septarian concretions, which are as much as 3 m in diameter, are the Moeraki Boulders.
 These concretions are found eroding out of Paleocene mudstone of the Moeraki Formation exposed along the coast near Moeraki, South Island, New Zealand.
 They are composed of calcite-cemented mud with septarian veins of calcite and rare late-stage quartz and ferrous dolomite.
 The much smaller septarian concretions found in the Kimmeridge Clay exposed in cliffs along the Wessex coast of England are more typical examples of septarian concretions.